Support for touring arts events

 - fee-for-service touring support.

-Additionally, visual arts applicants may also wish to consider engaging visual arts touring specialists:
+Visual arts applicants may wish to consider engaging specialists for assistance with: